-- DomainMode VoxelNumber: The voxel length, specified by the value after the key VoxelLength, and the number of voxels in the three spatial directions, specified by the values after NX, NY and NZ, are given. - DomainMode Length: The voxel length specified by the value after the key VoxelLength, and the lengths of the domain in the three
+- DomainMode VoxelNumber: The voxel length, specified by the value after the key VoxelLength, and the number of voxels in the three spatial directions, specified by the values after NX, NY and NZ, are given. - length specified by the value after the key VoxelLength, and the lengths of the domain in the three spatial directions, specified by the values after the keys LengthX, LengthY and LengthZ, are given.
+The number of voxels (NX, NY and NZ) is calculated automatically.